Funding pathways

 The integrated picture

 For installations already inside designated Sentinel Landscapes — Joint Base Lewis-McChord and NSA Crane — RARI eligibility is automatic.
-For the other ten installations, the REPI Partnership Opportunity Area is the eligibility hook, and the L&C 360 capture itself becomes evidence for future Sentinel Landscape nominations.
+For the other ten installations, the REPI Partnership Opportunity Area is the eligibility hook, and the corridor documentation becomes evidence for future Sentinel Landscape nominations.

 GAOA / Legacy Restoration funds the destinations the corridors connect to.
 The Lewis & Clark National Historic Trail, administered by NPS, supplies the connective interpretive frame across all 4,900 miles of the program footprint.